Because I truly hope that I can be of some help to you this year!

 Let’s sneak in a sugary St Patrick’s Day treat here, and allow me to show you one of my very own recipes!
 I was very happy of the way these chocolate Guinness cupcakes turned out in the end: beautifully risen, shiny tops, just the way cupcakes should look like!

 I made a buttery cocoa frosting to decorate them with and sprinkled them with grated lime zest as well.
 Just to give them a little green shamrock look.
-This cake batter is an absolute winner.
-Guess it is the sour cream that makes it so moist and shiny.
+This cake batter is an absolute winner because it is the sour cream that makes it so moist and shiny.

 I made cupcakes but go ahead and pour the whole chocolate batter in a loaf pan if you prefer!
 Slice it up, top with more sour cream… You will absolutely love it!